-

 Gazyvaro contains the active ingredient obinutuzumab.
 It belongs to a group of medicines called monoclonal antibodies.
 A monoclonal antibody is a type of protein designed to recognise and attach to a specific target in the body made by the immune system to help defend the body from infection and cancer.

 Gazyvaro is approved as an intravenous drug in combination with chlorambucil for the treatment of patients with previously untreated chronic lymphocytic leukaemia.
 Gazyvaro in combination with chemotherapy, followed by Gazyvaro maintenance therapy in patients achieving a response, is indicated for the treatment of patients with previously untreated advanced follicular lymphoma (FL).
-Gazyvaro in combination with bendamustine followed by Gazyvaro maintenance is indicated for the treatment of patients with follicular lymphoma (FL) who did not respond or who progressed during or up to 6 months after treatment with rituximab or a rituximab-containing regimen.

 This link will take you to the www.medicines.ie which is a non-Roche website.

-Patient Information Leaflet (PIL)
+Patient Information Leaflet -

 This link will take you to the www.medicines.ie which is a non-Roche website.

-Patient Information Leaflet - Hemlibra 150 mg/mL Solution for Injection
+Patient Information Leaflet -

-Patient Information Leaflet - Hemlibra 30 mg/mL Solution for Injection
+Patient Information Leaflet -

 Herceptin is for the treatment of HER2 positive breast or gastric cancer.
-Since 1998 more than 1.3 million patients worldwide have been treated with Herceptin.

 Herceptin contains the active ingredient trastuzumab and is classed as humanised monoclonal.
 It belongs to a group of medicines called monoclonal antibodies.
 A monoclonal antibody is a type of protein designed to recognise and attach to a specific target in the body made by the immune system to help defend the body from infection and cancer.